wdrogers/catechism-project/catechism.md

 The Apostle Paul writes that God receiveth not worship of men's hands as though he needed any thing, seeing he giveth to all life, and breath, and all things.
 Acts xvii.
 25. The same Apostle calls God The blessed and only potentate, the King of kings and Lord of lords.
 1 Tim. vi.
 15.

-88. If God is a Spirit, how does holy Scripture ascribe to him bodily parts, as heart, eyes, ears, hands?
+88. If God is a Spirit, how doesÍ holy Scripture ascribe to him bodily parts, as heart, eyes, ears, hands?

 Holy Scripture in this suits itself to the common language of men; but we are to understand such expressions in a higher and spiritual sense.
 For instance, the heart of God means his goodness or love; eyes and ears mean his omniscience; hands, his almighty power.